Harriet Wakeman

 Practice Summary

-Harriet has experience acting for an array of clients, including individuals, developers, charities, large corporations, councils, and government.
-She has been appointed to the Attorney General’s Panel of Counsel (C panel).
-Harriet acts for both claimants and government in her public law work.
+Harriet has experience acting for a wide range of clients, including individuals, developers, charities, large corporations, councils, and government.
+She has been appointed to the Attorney General’s Panel of Counsel (B panel).
+Harriet acts for claimants, intervenors and government in her public law work.
 In her inquest work, Harriet has acted for bereaved families, government departments and other interested persons, as well as acting as counsel to the inquest.
 In her planning work, Harriet has experience acting in both planning inquiries and challenges before the High Court, both led and as sole counsel.

 Notable recent and current instructions include:

-• R (Imam) v London Borough of Croydon [2023] UKSC 45: Counsel for Crisis (led by Justin Bates) in an intervention before the Supreme Court which concerns the nature of the duty owed by local authorities to homeless people, and specifically, the relief that should be granted after a local authority has breached its “full” homelessness duty.
+• R (Imam) v London Borough of Croydon [2023] UKSC 45: Harriet represented the charity Crisis (led by Justin Bates KC) in an intervention before the Supreme Court which concerned the nature of the duty owed by local authorities to homeless people, and specifically, the relief that should be granted after a local authority has breached its “full” homelessness duty.

-• Counsel to the Inquest into the death of Mr Thomas Orchard (led by Nicholas Moss KC).
+• Counsel to the Southport Inquiry (led by Nicholas Moss KC).
 Press coverage here.

 • Counsel to the Brook House Inquiry (led by Brian Altman KC).
 Press coverage here.